a-krebs/finances/README.md

 finances
 ======

+This project has been mothballed.

+Frankly, learning python and Django at the same time as developing this resulted in more refactoring of old poorly-written code than actual feature implementation.

-This is small Django project I'm working on to do personal small-scale bookkeeping and budgeting.
+This was a small Django project to do personal small-scale bookkeeping and budgeting.

-The primary goal is to learn the Django framework (along with css and javascript), and to add some additional features over the spreadsheet I currently use for managing my finances.
+The primary goal was to learn the Django framework (along with css and javascript), and to add some additional features over the spreadsheet was using for managing my finances.